Skip to Content

 • In Iceland, traffic drives on the right side of the road.

-• Road closures are very common in the winter months, especially during heavy snowfall.
-So if you're driving, make sure to check the road conditions online as they change every hour.
+• Road closures are very common in the winter months, especially during heavy snowfall so check road conditions as they change every hour.

 • Warm up!
 Iceland can be cold, so make sure you have a good coat, hat, and gloves.